ahmad2x4/ahmadreza.com/_posts/2020/2020-05-06-standing-up-a-secure-aws-rds-and-beanstalk-with-pulumi.md

 >_Pulumi is a modern infrastructure as code platform.
 It includes a CLI, runtime, libraries, and a hosted service that, working together, deliver a robust way of provisioning, updating, and managing cloud infrastructure.
 Instead of YAML or a domain-specific language (DSL), Pulumi leverages existing, familiar programming languages, including TypeScript, JavaScript, Python, Go, and .NET, and their native tools, libraries, and package managers._

 In terms of categories of infrastructure as code, Pulumi falls into *Declarative* category.
-You can declare the state of your cloud stack in your favorite language and Pulumi will analyze current state of the environment and determines differences and prepare a set of instructions which transform current state of your environment to desired state.
+You can declare the state of your cloud stack in your preferred language, and Pulumi analyzes the current state of the environment and determines differences and prepare a set of instructions which transform the current state of your environment to the desired state.

 Pulumi currently supports four runtime and multiple languages on those runtimes.
-For more information please see [Languages](https://www.pulumi.com/docs/intro/languages/)
+For more information, please see [Languages](https://www.pulumi.com/docs/intro/languages/)

 - **Node.js** - JavaScript, TypeScript, or any other Node.js compatible language
 - **Python** - Python 3.6 or greater